Cubs vs. Giants Player Props Betting Odds

-Sportsbooks have listed player props for LaMonte Wade Jr, Nico Hoerner and others when the San Francisco Giants host the Chicago Cubs at Oracle Park on Friday at 10:15 PM ET.
+Player prop bet odds for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Saturday at 7:35 PM ET.

 Cubs vs. Giants Game Info